pipelinelabo/datalaiq-wiki/scripting/scriptingsearch.md

 ...
 ```

-If you are in an airgapped system, or otherwise do not want Gravwell to have access to GitHub, you can specify an internal mirror and/or default commit in the `gravwell.conf` file using the `Library-Repository` and `Library-Commit` configuration variables.
+If you are in an airgapped system, or otherwise do not want DatalaiQ to have access to GitHub, you can specify an internal mirror and/or default commit in the `gravwell.conf` file using the `Library-Repository` and `Library-Commit` configuration variables.
 For example:

 ```
 Library-Repository="https://github.com/foobar/baz" #override the default library Library-Commit=da4467eb8fe22b90e5b2e052772832b7de464d63
 ```

-The Library-Repository can also be a local folder that is readable by the Gravwell webserver process.
-For example, if you are running Gravwell in a completely airgapped environment, you may still want access to the libs and the ability to update them.
+The Library-Repository can also be a local folder that is readable by the DatalaiQ webserver process.
+For example, if you are running DatalaiQ in a completely airgapped environment, you may still want access to the libs and the ability to update them.
 Just unpack the git repository and set `Library-Repository` to that path.

 ```
 Library-Repository="/opt/gitstuff/gravwell/libs"